V4Fire/Client/src/components/super/i-block/state/README.md

 Often, it is crucial to perform some modifications to watchable fields (like normalization) before creating a component, because once created, any change to these fields can trigger re-rendering and potentially be detrimental to performance.
-We have links, initializers, and API to manage the order of initialization, but in case we need to access the entire watchable store and modify it in a complex manner, the `beforeDataCreate` hook comes to the rescue.
+We have links, initializers, and API to manage the order of initialization, but in case we need to access the entire watchable store and modify it complexly, the `beforeDataCreate` hook comes to the rescue.
 This hook is exactly triggered when all observable properties have been formulated but are not yet linked to the component.
 Therefore, we can safely alter them without worrying about repercussions.